adafruit/Adafruit-WebIDE/README.md

-Adafruit WebIDE
+Adafruit webIDE
 ================
-This is a simple editor designed to help learn the Raspberry PI components, and more.
+This is a simple editor designed to help learn the Raspberry Pi and Beaglebone components, and more.

 Raspberry Pi Installation
 ============